 All Signs in the District shall follow Section 12.04.017 of the Sign Ordinance and Sec.
-212 or Sec.
-213 as applicable of the Zoning Ordinance.
+211 or Sec.
+212 as applicable of the Zoning Ordinance.

-All Banner style signs restricted to 30 days and must be reviewed under the Sec.
-212 or Sec.
-213 as applicable of the Zoning Ordinance.
+All Banner style signs restricted to 30 days and only 3 times per year and must be reviewed under the Sec.
+211 or Sec.
+212 as applicable of the Zoning Ordinance.

 Electronic Message signs